 2016 Citi© Bank Online N.A.
 Member FDIC.

 Although the email message appeared as if it came from a Citibank's email address, it was not.
 The email address was spoofed, meaning it was not sent From a Citibank's email address, but from some other email address.
-If you have already entered your user name, password and personal and credit card information on this fake or phishing website, please try changing your Citibank password and contact Citibank.
+Citibank customers who have already followed the instructions in the phishing email message, should try changing their Citibank passwords and contact Citibank immediately.

-Always go to directly www.citibank.com to sign into your Citibank account, instead of clicking on a link; once signed in, they will be able to view important notifications.
+Citibank customers should always go to directly www.citibank.com to sign into their accounts instead of clicking on a link; once signed in, they will be able to view important notifications.

 Alert and help your family and friends by sharing this article with them: